otto-de/jlineup/docs/CONFIGURATION.md

  A list of cookies that are set on the site.
 A cookie document can simply consist of `name` and `value`.
  Alternatively, you can specify a full cookie with `name`, `value`, `domain`, `path`, `expiry` and `secure`.
  See the example for details.
-The expiration time has to be written as ISO 8601 string.
+The expiration time has to be written as ISO8601 string.

  * Scope: Site
  * Type: List of cookie documents